Editorial and Encoding Rationale and Methodology

 - A manuscript is a physical document manifesting Ruskinʼs texts.
 A given work may be confined, so far as presently known, to a single text witness found in a single manuscript; or a work may be made up of multiple text witnesses found in more than one manuscript.

 As translated into Web pages, these two sets of materials form a given workʼs Work Pages, and a given manuscriptʼs Manuscript Pages.
-In this choice of organization, I was led initially by bibliographical choices established by W. G. Collingwood, the editor of Poems (1891), and by E. T. Cook and Alexander Wedderburn, the editors of the Library Edition, who adopted and elaboarated Collingwoodʼs bibliograhical design.
-These patterns of organization were reflected likewise in the approaches to bibliographical description by Helen Viljoen, whose transcriptions of the early manuscripts I studied through the generosity of Van Akin Burd, when Viljoenʼs papers remained in his keeping, and later at the Pierpont Morgan Library, after Burd deposited the papers there.
-While this organization seemed required to achieve bibliographical clarity in describing and analyzing distinct textual and material objects consituting the archive, I came to recognize how these choices both revealed and undermined a dynamic tension between a textual work and a material manuscript that Ruskin was constantly interested in exploiting and exploring.
-From the earliest juvenilia, he was evidently fascinated by the dynamic potential of a work to contain or be contained by something else.
-By routinely separating “lexical codes” from “bibliographical codes” according to historical precedent, I was continuing to impose apparent clarity on the archive at the expense one of its most interesting and valuable features.
+In this choice of organization, I was led initially by bibliographical designs established by W. G. Collingwood, the editor of Poems (1891), and by E. T. Cook and Alexander Wedderburn, the editors of the Library Edition, who adopted and elaboarated Collingwoodʼs bibliograhical research.
+Similarly, these patterns of organization were reflected in the approaches to bibliographical description by Helen Viljoen, whose transcriptions of the early manuscripts I studied through the generosity of Van Akin Burd, when Viljoenʼs papers remained in his keeping, and later at the Pierpont Morgan Library, after Burd deposited the papers there.

 〈teiCorpus〉 Markup and the Tension between Works and Corpora